python-sdbus/python-sdbus/docs/autodoc.rst

 .. warning:: Autodoc extension is early in development and
     has multiple issues.
-For example, the inheritance ``:inherited-members:`` does not work on the dbus elements.
+For example, the inheritance ``:inherited-members:`` does not work on the D-Bus elements.

 Writing docstrings
 -------------------

-The dbus methods should be documented same way as the regular function would.
+The D-Bus methods should be documented same way as the regular function would.
 See `Sphinx documentation on possible fields \
 <https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#info-field-lists>`_

-Example docstring for a dbus method:
+Example docstring for a D-Bus method:

 .. code-block:: python